mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 ### 4.2 Enumerations {#enumerations}

 An enumeration is a predefined list of values that can be used as an attribute type.
 For more information about enumerations in general, see [Enumerations](/refguide/enumerations/).
+The connector uses many enumerations of the GenAI Commons module (see [GenAI Commons Enumerations](/appstore/modules/genai/genai-commons/#enumerations) for details)

 #### 4.2.1 General {#general-enumerations}